iilei/freiwasser.org/implementaion_roadmap.md

+let’s architect a Europe-first MVP, with a built-in path to add more regions later (for paid users) without refactoring the entire stack.

 🗺️ MVP ARCHITECTURE: EUROPE ONLY (modular for future regions) Goal

 ✔️ Start with Europe only → cheapest dataset, fastest import